 If bladder leaks are getting in the way, we’re here to help you regain your confidence

-Urinary Incontinence – words that may make you squirm, blush or even avoid conversation altogether.
+Urinary incontinence – words that may make you squirm, blush or even avoid conversation altogether.
 Yet it’s a common problem that affects millions of people regardless of their age or gender.
 Despite it being common, many people who have urinary incontinence feel isolated and ashamed.
 It’s time to break the silence and shed some light on this.

 Having urinary incontinence means you wee unintentionally.
 When this happens and how this happens depends on the type you have.